Justinzpk/Runescapeguide/authenticator-verbose.md

 - Refill bucket water at sink.
 - Talk to Father Lawrence in the northeast church.
 - Go down into sewers to the southwest of church.
-- Head down the north path, and pick up key.
+- Head down the north-west path, and pick up key.
 - Clan wars teleport.
     - **[Split]**